timmens/r-course/README.md

 On this page we provide all materials for the *Introductory R Course*.
 The course starts on the 10.2.2020 (Monday) and goes until the 14.2.2020 (Friday).

+### Script

-You will find the script in the folder `script` as well as a nicely rendered version here: [online script](https://htmlpreview.github.io/?https://github.com/timmens/r-course/blob/master/script/script.html).
+The script can be found in the folder `script` and a nicely rendered version is available here: [online script](https://htmlpreview.github.io/?https://github.com/timmens/r-course/blob/master/script/script.html).

+### Lecture Notes

-We will upload all files that are produced during the lectures in the folder `lecture-notes`.
+All notes that were written during the live coding are available in the folder `lecture-notes`.
 You can find the exercises in the folder `exercises`.

+### Exercises

+Solutions to the exercises can be found in the folder `exercises`, in which we also store the data which is needed to solve the exercises.
+(As of right now we cannot upload the exercises due to copyright issues.)

+### Pizza

+In the folder `pizza` we include the collected data on preferences over pizza types and the corresponding r script to aggregate the preferences using [Borda count](https://en.wikipedia.org/wiki/Borda_count).
+(Which we do because on Friday we order pizza for everyone.)

+### Outlook

+On Friday I present on whats possible with R which I summarize in a small [outlook](https://htmlpreview.github.io/?https://github.com/timmens/r-course/blob/master/outlook/outlook.html).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**, even if its just about a typo.
 What you need to do in this case: